skyhoshi/Eamon-CS/README.md

 #### Playing

 ECS programs are launched using a collection of batch files (or shell scripts in Unix) that are located under the QuickLaunch directory.
 You can create a shortcut to this folder on your desktop for easy access to the system.

+ECS Mobile uses a series of ListViews to mirror the directory structure of ECS Desktop, making the experience very similar.

 #### Contributing